openstack/ironic-inspector/README.rst

     ironic node-update <UUID> replace maintenance=false

   .. note::
-    Due to how Ironic Nova driver works, you should wait up to 1 minute before Nova becomes aware of available nodes after issuing these commands.
+    Due to how Nova interacts with Ironic driver, you should wait 1 minute before Nova becomes aware of available nodes after issuing these commands.

 Setting IPMI Credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~